PeterBengtson/Ooloi-docs/ADRs/0034-Key-Signature-Architecture.md

 The accidentals map uses string keys (letter names) and keyword values (accidental types).
 All octaves follow the same specification.

 **Rationale:**
 Mixed sharp/flat signatures appear in some 20th-century works and are necessary for certain non-Western systems.
 By accepting explicit accidental specifications, the system supports any arbitrary combination.
-The optional tonic allows theoretical labeling without constraining the accidental structure.
+The optional tonic (or `nil`) allows theoretical labeling without constraining the accidental structure.

 ### Per-Octave Custom Key Signatures